truenas/python-aiohttp/docs/web.rst

         filename = mp3.filename

-        # You cannot relay on Content-Length if transfer is chunked.
+        # You cannot rely on Content-Length if transfer is chunked.
         size = 0
         with open(os.path.join('/spool/yarrr-media/mp3/', filename), 'wb') as f:
             while True: